by | Nov 21, 2013 | Blog

 We have to stop.

 I feel so very blessed with my life.
 I have everything I ever hoped for, and I’m happy.
-I’m not going to be the next Suze Orman or the next Marianne Williamson.
-But I’m going to be the first ME.
+I may not be the next Suze Orman or the next Marianne Williamson, but I’m going to be the first ME.
 And the best way that I know how to do this is to simply be.
 We can’t keep comparing ourselves to everyone else – we have to remember our own dreams.
 Focus on our own life – it’s not selfish – it’s essential.
 Focusing on other people is actually much easier than focusing on our own self.

 Build the life that you TRULY want – not the life you think you should want.
 Along the way, remember to pet the puppy, smell the flowers, and smile at the sky.
 Just be.